 If someone who is mentally unwell is unwilling to go into hospital and there is no alternative, a decision could be taken to use legal powers called ‘sections’ to take the person to hospital and detain them there.
 These powers are set out under various sections of the Mental Health Act 1983 (MHA) and should only be applied when there is no less restrictive alternative to detention under the Act.
 The Act was amended in 2007 but not repealed, so the correct title is still the Mental Health Act 1983.

 This section lasts for up to 28 days and gives the hospital time to assess, and if necessary treat, the person’s mental illness.
 An Approved Mental Health Professional (AMHP) makes the application to detain, supported by the opinion of two doctors.
-One the person is lawfully detained, a senior doctor known as the Responsible Clinician (RC) will be in charge of the patient’s care and treatment.
+Once the person is lawfully detained, a senior clinician known as the Responsible Clinician (RC) will be in charge of the patient’s care and treatment.
 Patients must be told about the section, why they are detained, given information about consent to treatment, given information about their rights to have their detention reviewed (by a Tribunal and/or the Hospital Managers), the function of their nearest relative, and rights to information about an Independent Mental Health Advocate (IMHA).

 This section lasts for up to six months (renewable at six months then yearly).
 As with Section 2, an Approved Mental Health Professional (AMHP) makes the application to detain.
 This is supported by the opinion of two doctors.
 The main purpose of Section 3 is to allow more time to treat someone for a mental health problem.
 The patient must also be told of their rights as with Section 2.